dsscollection/git-github-for-stats/README.md

 A: Solo work with DIY version control via filename.
 B: Collaborative work with DIY version control.
 C: Solo work with Git.
 D: Collaborative work with Git.
 </p>

 The Git way is to track the evolution of `iris.R`, through a series of commits, each equipped with an explanatory message.
-Figure C depicts this linear, *in situ* development process, with development and time flowing from bottom to top.
+Figure C depicts this linear, *in situ* process, with development and time flowing from bottom to top.
 Figure D shows the same history for a common collaborative Git workflow, where contributors work independently but sync regularly to a common version.
 Especially important versions get a human-readable tag, e.g., "draft-01", to signal a meaningful milestone.
 Yes, there is some pain in adopting the formalism of Git, but it is worth it.

 Who should read this and what to expect
 =======================================